Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 "Well, the nice thing about the same technology that means Steve Davies should be arriving soon is, a whistle-stop tour is a fair bit more convenient for us all.
 Breakfast in Balmoral, Dinner in Chicago," the King replied.
 "So, if you think it will help..."

 "I think it is *essential.* I can’t make the sales pitch myself.
 I am a political creature, fundamentally.
-I do not have the advantage of...well.
+I do not have the advantage of... well.
 Being above the fray."

 "And that carries complications for me," the King noted.
-"I will need to socialize the idea, speak with My Government...it will be some *doing* to set this in motion."
+"I will need to socialize the idea, speak with My Government... it will be some *doing* to set this in motion."

 "It is a big ask," Beau admitted.
 "And you, Daar?"